rohitmujumdar/ContextQA/FlowQA_Attention/README.md

 # FlowQA_Attention

 Here we try to add the concept of attention to the historical flow of the conversation so far.
-The intuiton behind this is that only some of thr previous question are contextually important when a new question has to be answered.
+The intuiton behind this is that only some of the previous question are contextually important when a new question has to be answered.

 **Experimental Setup**